benmaudslay/apollo-tutorial/README.md

 This is the fullstack app for the [Apollo tutorial](http://apollographql.com/docs/tutorial/introduction.html). 🚀

-See the master branch for code
+See the master branch for code from the tutorial.

 ## File structure